-Students who did not do GCSE Art and Design, Textiles or Graphics have the opportunity to do AS Art if they have the relevant skills.
+Students who did not do GCSE Art and Design, Textiles or Graphics have the opportunity to do A Level Art if they have the relevant skills.
 You will need to contact the Admissions Team after your interview, who will email you an assessment task.

 In addition to the above the College also provides a number of Additional Studies courses.Courses | IB Diploma Programme | Academic Departments and Student Services

 We welcome applications for 2018 entry at any time after our Open Evenings in October 2017 until the end of January 2018.
 Please do not rush, as it is important that you make the appropriate choice of programme and subjects.
 In a small number of individual cases late applications, due to extenuating circumstances, are accepted.
 Please contact the College Admissions Office if you wish to discuss the matter further.

 When you are ready to apply, click the Apply Now link which will appear on this page and throughout this website after our Open Evenings in October 2017 and carefully complete the various sections on the form, giving as much detail as you can.
 You should apply for just one of the three programmes of study (i.e. A Levels, International Baccalaureate, or Advanced Foundation Programme).
 If you are unsure which to apply for, please do not be concerned, as if your choice later proves unsuitable, this can be changed as part of our interview process.

 If you realise that you have made a mistake please DO NOT submit a second application as this can cause confusion.
 You should telephone the Admissions Office and explain the changes that you wish to make.Apply Now

 Applicants may also wish to visit our Prospective Students page for further details regarding the application, interview and enrolment process.Prospective Students

 The majority of interviews take place in College between November and March.

 Please bring your most recent report and a hand written personal statement with you to your interview.